THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | (title will need to change for Portfolio) Examination of County Characteristics and Their Effects on Health Outcomes
-G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States
+G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G342 | Lydia Mitchell & <br /> Manu Bulusu (need 1 page from Manu) | (title will need to change for Portfolio) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
+G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States